 As a division of Viking Cruises, Viking River Cruises has an estimated European river market share of ~49%.
 Cruisetour itineraries range from 7 to 23 days and include as regions the European rivers Rhine, Main, Danube, Saone, Rhone, Seine, Elbe and Douro, also Ukraine's Dnieper, Russia's Volga, China's Yangtze, Burma's Irrawaddy and Cambodia-Vietnam's Mekong.
 Most voyages are cruisetours and include river cruising, land tours, and hotel stays.
 All itineraries have at least one tour or guided shore excursion per day (complimentary / cruise fare-inclusive).

-Viking River Cruises provide travelers with top-quality cruise tours via the world's newest and most innovative fleet of newbuild riverboats with a patented "longship" design.
-Viking's fleet of longships totals 65 boats, delivered in the period 2012-2021.
+Viking River Cruises provides travelers with top-quality cruisetours and the world's newest and most innovative fleet of newbuild riverboats (by the patented "longship" design).
+Viking's longship fleet totals 65 boats, delivered in the period 2012-2021.
 Most were constructed by Neptun Werft GmbH in Rostock, and several by Meyer Werft GmbH in Papenburg (Alsvin, Bestla, Eistla, Ingvi, Lif).

 On March 20, 2013, the newly renamed company "Viking Cruises" launched 10 ships at one time, thus entering Guinness Book of World Records.
 Beginning on March 17, 2014, Viking christened 16 new boats over a 24-hour period, again setting an industry record.
 Viking named two more ships in Oporto (Portugal) on March 21.

-On March 22, 2015, Amsterdam (Holland) witnessed the naming ceremony of 12 new longships.
-Their godmothers were from USA (Los Angeles), UK and even Russia.
-In 2015, Viking River Cruises fleet expanded to 64 vessels, 40 of which patent-design longships (capacity 190 passengers, introduced in 2012).
+On March 22, 2015, Amsterdam (Holland) witnessed the naming ceremony of 12 longships.
+Their godmothers were from USA (Los Angeles), the UK, and Russia.
+In 2015, Viking's river fleet expanded to 64 boats, 40 of which longships (capacity 190 passengers) introduced in 2012.

 During the 2015 christening, 8 longships were in Amsterdam.
 The other 4 longships were named via live video link with the shipbuilding shipyard in Neptun Werft (Rostock, Germany).
 Two of the longships (Astrild and Beyla) are specifically designed for Elbe River.
 These boats are with modified longship design ("baby Longships") with only 2 decks (1/4 lighter) and capacity 98 guests (46 cabins).